Director, Head of Litigation

 Tel: +65 6505 3418

-In addition to his work as counsel, John has been appointed as arbitrator across a range of institutional and ad hoc cases.
+In addition to his work as counsel, John has been appointed as arbitrator across a range of institutional and ad hoc arbitration cases.

-In recent times, John has been recognised by Best Lawyers 2022, 2023 and 2024 in the area of Shipping and Maritime Law.
+He has been recognised by Best Lawyers 2022, 2023 and 2024 in the area of Shipping and Maritime Law.

 Highlight matters include: